njoannidi/Migratory/README.md

 ####Login Credentials
 These will be asked upon migration for security purposes

-###RDBMS
-* Postgresql

-Currently PostgreSql is the only database supported.
-We can expand upon this by adding a db-type to the settings file, abstracting the connection and querying.

 ###Foreseeable updates:
 * Importing of all migrations in directory
 * Different import actions (up/down -- this will require directory structure, additional files)